 Administration received an email from a PVHS teacher asking if students can leave eighth-hour classes to go to eighth period clubs.
 Admin clarified that students cannot miss these classes to attend clubs.

 The age-old policy enforced by administration sparks concerns over the purpose of the academic day.
-Technically, eighth period is still a school period as school ends at 3:30, but many students do not have eighth hour classes or resource periods are still bound by the policy.
+Technically, eighth period is still a school period as school ends at 3:30, but many students who do not have eighth hour classes or resource periods are still bound by the policy.
 By allowing eighth hour clubs, administrators feel as though there are complications over attendance and the academic purpose of the period.

 Operation Smile, a club that meets exclusively during eighth period, felt the policy was unfair.
 “Eighth period clubs are the most accessible time for almost all students and teachers.
 Clubs are created to provide students an opportunity to pursue their passions, but when students can’t even go to the club meetings, that right to learn is stripped from them,” voiced Ramandeep Kaur, a junior on the Operation Smile executive team.

 This sentiment was common amongst members of all clubs.
 Using eighth period as a meeting time for clubs provided flexible timing for all students.
-For students involved in morning college classes or riding the bus, eighth periods were a great way to utilize the last forty minutes of the school day.
+For students involved in morning college classes or riding the bus, eighth periods were a great way to utilize the last 40 minutes of the school day.

 For students involved in athletics after school, eighth period served as a perfect time to meet before practice, allowing students to engage in both sports and club activities.